BookingSync/operations/README.md

 end
 ```

-The difference between policies and preconditions is simple: policies generally involve current actor checks agains the rest of the context while preconditions check the rest of the context without the actor involvement.
+The difference between policies and preconditions is simple: policies generally involve current actor checks against the rest of the context while preconditions check the rest of the context without the actor's involvement.
 Both should be agnostic of user input.

 Policies are separate from preconditions because in we usually treat the results of those checks differently.
-For example, if operation fails on preconditions we might want to render a disabled button with an error message as a hint but if policy fails - we don't render the button at all.
+For example, if an operation fails on preconditions we might want to render a disabled button with an error message as a hint but if the policy fails - we don't render the button at all.

 Similarly to preconditions, policies are having 2 returned values signatures: `true/false` and `Success()/Failure(:error_code)`.
 In case of `false`, an `:unauthorized` error code will be returned as a result.
-It is possible to return any error code using `Failure` monad.
+It is possible to return any error code using the `Failure` monad.

 ```ruby
 class Post::Publish::AuthorPolicy